VoltLang/Website/doc/tvpl/c3-steps.md

 	5

-You can use functions from modules too.
-In fact, `import watt.io;` imports a module from the *Watt* standard library that contains the `writeln` function we've been using to output values!
+You can use functions from imported modules too.
+In fact, `import watt.io;` imports a module from the *Watt* standard library (a 'library' is a collection of useful modules) that contains the `writeln` function we've been using to output values!

 ## Getting Input

 Getting input typed from the user will be useful for some of the examples in the next chapter.
 We can use the `readln` function, also found in `watt.io` to get it.
-When `readln` is called, the program will stop and wait for the user to press enter.
+When `readln` is called, the program will stop and wait for the user to input some text and then press enter.
 Once they do, any text that they have written will be returned in a string.

 	import watt.io;